BACK

 Why is a Rent Roll Important for Landlords?

-A rent roll is a key report for landlords because it provides information on every rental in your portfolio.
+A rent roll is a key report for a landlord or property management company because it provides information on every rental in your portfolio.

 The rent roll acts as a snapshot of expected rental income and key elements of the leases for each unit you manage.